SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Global Stem Cells Group and Kimera Research Labs have announced an alliance to conduct scientific research on highly manipulated cells and culture expansion, and cryopreservation of autologous stem cells.

-MIAMI, April 26, 2016–Global Stem Cells Group and Kimera Research Labs have announced an alliance to conduct scientific research on highly manipulated stem cells and culture expansion, and cryopreservation of autologous stem cells.
+MIAMI, April 26, 2016–Global Stem Cells Group and Kimera Research Labs have announced an alliance to conduct GSCG2scientific research on highly manipulated stem cells and culture expansion, and cryopreservation of autologous stem cells.
 The collaboration will open new opportunities for GSCG to increase its participation in scientific research and development of new stem cell protocols and treatments for a number of conditions.

 The manipulation of stem cells involves the ability to deliver molecules into adherent cells without disrupting differentiation, a process biotechnology researchers need in order to advance both fundamental knowledge and the state-of-the-art in stem cell research.
 Differentiation is the process by which an unspecialized cell, such as a stem cell, becomes specialized into one of the many cells in the body.
 During differentiation, certain genes become activated and other genes become inactivated in an painstakingly regulated manner.
 As a result, a differentiated cell develops specific structures and performs certain functions that ultimately allows it to replace damaged or dead cells.
 In the laboratory, a stem cell can be manipulated to become specialized or partially specialized cell types, such as heart muscle, nerve, or pancreatic cells.